 If payment for a medical bill is denied, you will be notified by Yellowhawk.
 The most common reasons for denial are:

 The Yellowhawk CEO will review all of the supporting documentation and issue a decision on whether to uphold the denial or issue a referral or payment.
-The CEO will respond to the patient’s appeal in writing, listing the reason for their decision within ten (10) business days.
-The PRC Resource Management Committee representative will be provided a copy of the decision.
+The CEO will respond to the patient’s appeal in writing, listing the reason for their decision within 10 business days.
+The PRC RMC representative will be provided a copy of the decision.

-If the CEO’s decision is to support the original denial, the patient may make an additional appeal to the Portland Area Indian Health Service (IHS) within 30 days of the Yellowhawk CEO’s denial letter.
-Again, the appeal shall be in writing and must contain all supporting documentation pertaining to the case.
+If the CEO’s decision is to support the original denial, the patient may make an additional appeal to the Portland Area Indian Health Service (IHS) within 30 days of the denial letter.
+Again, the appeal must be in writing and must contain all supporting documentation pertaining to the case.
 The decision of the Portland Area IHS is final and cannot be appealed.